-The Institute for Ethnobotany and Zoopharmacognosy (IEZ) is a private knowledge centre (SME) for medicinal and edible wild plants.
+The Institute for Ethnobotany and Zoopharmacognosy (IEZ) was a private knowledge centre (SME) for medicinal and edible wild plants.

 It was founded in 1995 by Tedje van Asseldonk, ethnobotanist and Arend de Haas, ethologist.
-Since 2003 Tedje van Asseldonk and Herman Albers were co-owners.
+From 2003 -2023 Tedje van Asseldonk and Herman Albers were co-owners.
 Since 2024 Tedje maintains this page for interested students; the SME is no longer active.
 Some activities were taken over by www.mintal.eu and some by www.goedebodem.nl

 – cooperates with various educational and scientific institutes;

 – is based in the Netherlands and has it’s core of activities in Europe;

 – is consulted by farms, ngo’s, research institutes, education institutes and private companies for advice, field work, trainings, documentary work, project management and desk top studies.

 To study and promote an optimal use of wild medicinal and edible plants by humans and animals.